- 1 tbsp mustard oil

 - Heat the oil in a karahi or wok.
 Add the mustard seeds, and just as they begin to pop, add the cumin seeds and asafoetida.

 - Add the garlic and ginger and fry for a few minutes on a gentle heat.
-Then stir in the tomatoes, chilli and salt.
+Then stir in the tomatoes, chilli and salt to taste.

 - Cook the tomatoes on the same heat until they have turned to a soft pulp.
 Then add the cubed potatoes and stir them gently to coat them in the sauce.
 Don't be too heavy-handed as you don't want to mash the cooked potatoes.